Date: 20th December 2016

 The relentless rise of mobile

 The biggest story of the last year or two has been the growing dominance of mobile.
 It sounds like Groundhog Day but we can all expect more of the same over the next twelve months as consumers continue to favour mobile for browsing and buying.
-Mobile is out-stripping desktop by a margin which means that retailers need to be more proactive than ever in order to ensure that the shopping experience matches the platform.
+Mobile is outstripping desktop by a margin which means that retailers need to be more proactive than ever in order to ensure that the shopping experience matches the platform.

 Google is working on a new, mobile-first web index.
 Currently, Google’s ranking systems typically evaluate the desktop version of a web page’s content but as mobile pages often have less content, the algorithms aren’t necessarily returning valid results for mobile users.
 A shift in indexing to mobile versions could downgrade sites that aren’t responsive and aren’t delivering equivalent content across all platforms.

-Naturally, this could have a profound implication for some businesses and means it’s more important than ever to make the mobile experience as holistic as possible.
+Naturally, this could have a profound implication for some businesses digital performance and means it’s more important than ever to make the mobile experience as holistic as possible.
 In short, it will be a case of putting mobile first, rather than simply optimising for mobile.

 Up close and personal

-Retailers in particular are also using the data they can capture via marketing tags to enable tailored content to be delivered to customers across the web and via social networks.
+Retailers, in particular, are also using the data they can capture via marketing tags to enable tailored content to be delivered to customers across the web and via social networks.
 We believe that the increasing sophistication of this kind of bespoke content will be an important e-commerce trend in 2017, as retailers look to reduce cart abandonment and increase conversions.

 From the shopper’s perspective, it means they can have access to unique content based on their own preferences, location and brand interactions – all created automatically.
 Each visit to a retailer’s site will be even more precisely tailored than the previous one as results are refined with information from every interaction.